percona/percona-server-mongodb-operator/README.md

 ## Submitting Bug Reports

-If you find a bug in Percona Docker Images or one of the related projects, you should submit a report to that project's [JIRA](https://jira.percona.com) issue tracker.
+If you find a bug in Percona Docker Images or in one of the related projects, please submit a report to that project's [JIRA](https://jira.percona.com) issue tracker.

 Your first step should be [to search](https://jira.percona.com/issues/?jql=project%20%3D%20%22Cloud%20Dev%22) the existing set of open tickets for a similar report.
 If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.